 - You haven’t met any legal requirement connected with the protection of your employees

 This list is by no means exhaustive.
-Many insurers could also refuse coverage if you have failed to carry out a risk assessment or fulfilled other statutory health and safety requirements.
-For a crash course in health and safety requirements for UK limited companies, consult the 1st Formations Blog.
+Many insurers could also refuse cover if you have failed to carry out a risk assessment or fulfilled other statutory health and safety requirements.

-How much insurance coverage will my company need?
+How much insurance cover will my company need?

 Under UK law, if you are required to take out employers’ liability insurance, you must be insured for a minimum of £5 million.
 Depending upon the type of work your business carries out, you may want to consider taking out a higher policy, and most UK insurers will offer affordable coverage extending to more than £10 million worth of insurance.